efroemling/ballistica/docs/ba_module.md

     defining a <a href="#class_ba_Activity">ba.Activity</a> that does not need custom types of its own.</p>

 <p>    Note that EmptyPlayer defines its team type as EmptyTeam and vice versa,
-    so if you want to define your own class for one of them you must do so for both.
+    so if you want to define your own class for one of them you should do so for both.
 </p>